414C/CybersecBootcamp/README.md

 - Run the playbook, and navigate to the ELK-Server Kibana IP to check that the installation worked as expected.

 - The playbook is filebeat-playbook.yml, and it can be used by copying it to /etc/ansible/roles/
 - Update the /etc/ansible/hosts file to make Ansible run the playbook on a specific machine.
-The ELK Server will be installed on the machines listed under "elk" and Filebeat will be installed on the "webservers".
+The ELK Server will be installed on the machines listed under `elk` and Filebeat will be installed on the `webservers`.
 - You can verify that the ELK server is running by browsing to http://\[ELK Server Public IP]:5601/

+- Helpful commands
+- Installing the ELK server: `ansible-playbook /etc/ansible/install-elk.yml`
+- Installing Filebeat on the webservers: `ansible-playbook /etc/ansible/roles/filebeat-playbook.yml`
+- Installing Metricbeat on the webservers: `ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml`